hirokiky/uiro/docs/views.rst

 * Controller is a WSGI application.
 * view_config is decorator to construct methods as view.
-* All of views should be named with '_view' suffix.

 Views are logic about interfaces.
 Storing business logic in views is not recommended.